omaralbeik/tournament-results/README.md

   - Run: `git clone http://github.com/udacity/fullstack-nanodegree-vm tournament`
 4. move to *vagrant* directory by entering `cd tournament/vagrant/`
 5. Clone the project files
-  - Run: `git clone https://github.com/omaralbeik/tournament-results.git tournament`
+  - Run: `git clone https://github.com/omaralbeik/tournament-results.git swiss-tournament`
-  - this will add the project to *tournament* inside the *vagrant* directory
+  - this will add the project to *swiss-tournament* inside the *vagrant* directory
 6. Start Vagrant by entering: `vagrant up`

 ####How to Run: